Leosabinghimire/Fruit-Edibility-Detection-System/README.md

 1. Clone the repository.
 2. Install the required packages using `pip install -r requirements.txt`.
 3. Run the `project.ipynb` Jupyter notebook to start the classification process.

+This addition explains how to launch the Gradio interface with the `share=True` option, ensuring that users can make the application accessible via a public URL.
+Let me know if you need further changes! iface.launch(share=True)